Samsung Galaxy Note 9 Rumors: Fingerprint Sensor Will Be In-Display Unlike Note 8, According To ‘BGR’

 — Forbes (@Forbes) March 19, 2018

-With regards to the fingerprint sensor, a source told The Herald:
+With regards to the fingerprint sensor, a source told The Herald the following.

 “Samsung Display has prepared three or four solutions for Samsung Electronics to embed the fingerprint sensor inside of the main display, and both are seriously considering one of the solutions.
 The delay in deciding on the final concept for the Note 9 is due to the work in adopting the in-display fingerprint sensor.
 A final decision on adoption of the technology will be made by this month.”

 It’s also mentioned in the report from The Herald that putting the fingerprint sensor in the display is complex and expensive to do.
-The technology is said to cost more than Apple’s Face ID cameras do, but Samsung feels the price is justified and shouldn’t hurt them as they look to compete with Chinese competitors in the smartphone space.
-These competitors include Huawei which released the Mate 10 high-end phones last October.
+The technology is said to cost more than Apple’s Face ID cameras, but Samsung feels the price is justified and shouldn’t hurt them as they look to compete with Chinese competitors in the smartphone space.
+These competitors include Huawei, which released the Mate 10 high-end phones last October.
 The regular models had fingerprint sensor technology on the front with the Pro or “Porsche” models featuring the technology on the back.

 The current version of the smartphone is the Galaxy Note 8 which was unveiled back in August of 2017.
-It features the fingerprint scanner next to the rear camera along with facial and iris recognition.
+It features the fingerprint scanner next to the rear camera, along with facial and iris recognition.
 However, the Galaxy Note 9 rumors indicate that putting the fingerprint sensor under the display will also allow Samsung to use a larger battery inside the phone.
 It also could make using the sensor more convenient for Note 9 owners.

-As TechRadar noted in their report, the new smartphone won’t be a huge redesign upgrade from the Note 8 but it will be larger and feature mostly spec updates.
-It’s also expected to have an expensive price tag with the website estimating $929 as the starting cost for the Galaxy Note 9.
+As TechRadar noted in their report, the new smartphone won’t be a huge redesign upgrade from the Note 8, but it will be larger and feature mostly spec updates.
+It’s also expected to have an expensive price tag, with the website estimating $929 as the starting cost for the Galaxy Note 9.